eagleosprey/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 This code book describes the dataset:
 Average.of.all.variables.for.each.subject.and.activity.combination.txt

-The dataset was produced for the Coursera Getting and Cleaning Data Course Project.
+The dataset was produced for the Coursera Getting and Cleaning Data Project in the Data Science track.

 The sections of this code book are: